Stop pesticide producers from gaining liability immunity.

 If you’re wondering why these provisions were included, all you need to do is follow the money.
 The House Agriculture Committee head Glenn Thompson received $25,000 in lobbying from three of the four largest agrochemical giants that have an oligopoly on pesticides and seeds.
 As of January 20th, Arkansas Senator John Boozman became the Senate Agriculture Chair.
 Boozman also received a staggering $47,250 from Syngenta, Bayer, and BASF.
 Since the heads of both the House and Senate Agriculture Committee are in support of chemical manufacturers, we can expect for the new farm bill to protect them and strip protections from farm workers and school children until at least 2029.

-It is extremely important that you contact your US Senators and Representatives to let them know that:
+It is extremely important that you contact your State and US Senators and Representatives to let them know that:

 1).
 You do not support liability immunity for pesticide manufacturers.